haskell/haskell-language-server/README.md

 ### Installation from Hackage

-Direct installation from Hackage is supported via `cabal install haskell-language-server`.
+Direct installation from Hackage, while possible via `cabal install haskell-language-server`, is not recommended for most people.
-This builds the `haskell-language-server` binary and installs it in the default Cabal binaries folder.
-This binary will only work against the same GHC version that was used to build it.
+Said command builds the `haskell-language-server` binary and installs it in the default Cabal binaries folder, but the binary will only work with projects that use the same GHC version that built it.

 ## Configuring `haskell-language-server`